D3VTHSTVR/game/README.md

 - SWI-Prolog (`brew install swi-prolog` on macOS)
 - MIT Scheme or Racket (`brew install mit-scheme` on macOS)

+See `dependencies.txt` for tested tool versions and install notes.

 ### Build and Run

 ```bash